 The True Cost of IoT Monitoring

-Now letâs be equally honest about the cost of going digital.
+Now letâs be equally honest about going digital.
 IoT monitoring isnât free, and we donât want to pretend otherwise.

 Hardware Investment

-Basic Freshwater Setup (single pond): Budget-friendly for farms monitoring the critical basics.
+Basic Freshwater Setup (single pond): Right-sized for farms monitoring the critical basics.

 | Component | Details |